Nimblr/docs/ehr-integrations.md

 # Integrations <!-- ========================================================== -->

-A facade for a *real* calendar

-The calendar module acts as a facade simulating a real Calendar.
-It manipulates events that do not reside within Nimblr's system.
+The calendar module in Nimblr acts as a facade for integrating with external calendar systems, such as EHRs or Google Calendar.
+It enables Nimblr to manage external events seamlessly, ensuring real-time synchronization and efficient communication with external platforms.
+This integration allows Nimblr users to manage external events efficiently, reducing manual effort and improving communication with patients.

 It is essential to frequently consult the real calendar to ensure updates (new events, cancellations, etc.) are reflected in the shortest possible time.